kubedb/docs/docs/guides/postgres/scaling/horizontal-scaling/overview/index.md

 4. Then, in order to scale the cluster, the user creates a `PostgresOpsRequest` cr with the desired number of members after scaling.

-5. `KubeDB` enterprise operator watches for `PostgresOpsRequest`.
+5. `KubeDB` Ops Manager watches for `PostgresOpsRequest`.

 6. When it finds one, it halts the `Postgres` object so that the `KubeDB` community operator doesn't perform any operation on the `Postgres` during the scaling process.

-7. Then `KubeDB` enterprise operator will add nodes in case of scale up or remove nodes in case of scale down.
+7. Then `KubeDB` Ops Manager will add nodes in case of scale up or remove nodes in case of scale down.

-8. Then the `KubeDB` enterprise operator will scale the StatefulSet replicas to reach the expected number of replicas for the cluster.
+8. Then the `KubeDB` Ops Manager will scale the StatefulSet replicas to reach the expected number of replicas for the cluster.

-9. After successful scaling of the StatefulSet's replica, the `KubeDB` enterprise operator updates the `spec.replicas` field of `Postgres` object to reflect the updated cluster state.
+9. After successful scaling of the StatefulSet's replica, the `KubeDB` Ops Manager updates the `spec.replicas` field of `Postgres` object to reflect the updated cluster state.

-10. After successful scaling of the `Postgres` replicas, the `KubeDB` enterprise operator resumes the `Postgres` object so that the `KubeDB` community operator can resume its usual operations.
+10. After successful scaling of the `Postgres` replicas, the `KubeDB` Ops Manager resumes the `Postgres` object so that the `KubeDB` community operator can resume its usual operations.

 In the next doc, we are going to show a step by step guide on scaling of a Postgres cluster using Horizontal Scaling.